 INTRODUCTION

 Floriculture, the cultivation of plants for ornamental purposes, represents the aesthetic dimension of horticulture.
-Flowers, often regarded as nature’s most exquisite creations, symbolize purity, beauty, peace, love and passion.
+Flowers, often regarded as nature’s most exquisite creations, symbolize purity, beauty, peace, love, and passion.
 Beyond their visual and emotional appeal, flowers contribute to environmental well-being by providing fresh air and fragrance.
 Historically, flowers have held cultural and religious significance, as evidenced in ancient literature and scriptures, though their economic value was initially limited.
 However, with evolving lifestyles and increasing commercialization, floriculture has emerged as a significant agricultural sector.
-In India, flower cultivation has deep-rooted traditions, primarily driven by religious practices, the perfume industry and landscaping.
-Today, the sector is undergoing a transformative phase, fueled by rising demand, technological advancements, policy reforms, environmental considerations and a growing preference for high-quality flowers (Singh et al., 2001).
+In India, flower cultivation has deep-rooted traditions, primarily driven by religious practices, the perfume industry, and landscaping.
+Today, the sector is undergoing a transformative phase, fueled by rising demand, technological advancements, policy reforms, environmental considerations, and a growing preference for high-quality flowers (Singh et al., 2001).

 India's floriculture industry spans approximately 249 thousand hectares, producing 1,659 thousand tonnes of loose flowers and 484 thousand tonnes of cut flowers.
 States such as Tamil Nadu (20%), Karnataka (13.5%) and West Bengal (12.2%) lead in production, followed by Madhya Pradesh, Mizoram, Gujarat, Andhra Pradesh, Odisha, Jharkhand, Haryana, Assam and Chhattisgarh.
 The industry has also made significant strides in exports, with floriculture products worth Rs.
 571.38 crores (approximately $81.94 million) exported in 2018-19 to countries like the United States, the Netherlands, the United Kingdom, Germany and the United Arab Emirates.
-With over 300 export-oriented units, predominantly located in Karnataka, Andhra Pradesh and Tamil Nadu and supported by technical collaborations with foreign companies, India is poised to expand its share in the global floriculture trade (NHB, 2019).
+With over 300 export-oriented units, predominantly located in Karnataka, Andhra Pradesh, and Tamil Nadu and supported by technical collaborations with foreign companies, India is poised to expand its share in the global floriculture trade (NHB, 2019).

 Biochar, a carbon-rich product derived from biomass pyrolysis, offers significant benefits for flower production in India.
-Its application enhances soil structure, increases nutrient retention and promotes beneficial microbial activity, leading to healthier crops.
+Its application enhances soil structure, increases nutrient retention, and promotes beneficial microbial activity, leading to healthier crops.
 Biochar also improves water retention, reducing irrigation needs a crucial advantage in water-scarce regions.
 Additionally, it aids in carbon sequestration, contributing to climate change mitigation.
 Incorporating biochar into soil has been shown to suppress plant pathogens, reducing the reliance on chemical fungicides.

-Organic manure plays a critical role in enhancing flower production by improving soil fertility, structure and water retention.
-It provides essential nutrients such as nitrogen, phosphorus and potassium, which are vital for robust plant growth and high-quality blooms.
+Organic manure plays a critical role in enhancing flower production by improving soil fertility, structure, and water retention.
+It provides essential nutrients such as nitrogen, phosphorus, and potassium, which are vital for robust plant growth and high-quality blooms.
 Organic fertilizers like goat, sheep and camel manure are particularly beneficial, offering a balanced nutrient profile that promotes healthy flowering and overall plant vigor.
 Both goat and sheep manure are valuable organic fertilizers that significantly benefit flower production in India.
 They are rich in essential nutrients, containing approximately 3% nitrogen (N), 1% phosphorus (P₂O₅) and 2% potassium (K₂O).
 For instance, camel manure contains approximately 1.35 % of nitrogen, 0.63% of phosphorus and 0.84 % of potassium, making it an excellent choice for sustainable flower cultivation.

 African marigold (Tagetes erecta L.) is a versatile crop widely cultivated for its ornamental, medicinal and industrial applications.
 Known for its profuse flowering, short growth cycle and vibrant colors, marigold is used in bedding plants, loose flowers, perfumes, natural dyes and even poultry feed supplements.
 It also possesses medicinal properties, including anti-inflammatory, analgesic and digestive benefits.
 African marigolds, characterized by their tall, erect growth and large globe-shaped flowers, are particularly popular in the floriculture industry.